spotlightpa/poor-richard/content/news/2023-10-25-SPL_TAXFORGIVE1025.md

 The debate over the fairness of the state income tax has raged ever since.

-“We must substitute it for a genuinely fair system which will take a greater share of the burden off the little man and place a greater share of it on the shoulders of those better able to pay,” Shapp said in a 1973 speech.<br/>
+“We must substitute it for a genuinely fair system which will take a greater share of the burden off the little man and place a greater share of it on the shoulders of those better able to pay,” Shapp said in a 1973 speech.

 Largely because of its flat income tax, Pennsylvania has the seventh-most regressive tax system in the U.S., according to a 2018 <a href="https://itep.org/whopays/">study</a> by the Institute on Taxation and Economic Policy, a left-leaning policy organization based in Washington, D.C.
 The bottom 20% of Pennsylvania taxpayers pay almost 14% of their income in state and local taxes, whereas the top 1% pay an <a href="https://itep.org/whopays/pennsylvania/">effective tax rate</a> of just 6%, the analysis found.

 Sales and property taxes take a larger bite out of the incomes of lower earners.
 A graduated income tax can offset some of that imbalance, while a flat tax leaves those disparities unaddressed, the study said.

-<strong>&gt;&gt;Releated: </strong><a href="https://www.spotlightpa.org/news/2023/10/pennsylvania-low-income-tax-forgiveness/"><strong>Explainer: The history behind Pennsylvania’s flat income tax</strong></a><strong></strong>
+<strong>» Related: </strong><a href="https://www.spotlightpa.org/news/2023/10/pennsylvania-low-income-tax-forgiveness/"><strong>Explainer: The history behind Pennsylvania’s flat income tax</strong></a><strong></strong>

 Not everyone agrees that a flat tax is unfair.

-When everyone pays income tax at the same rate, lawmakers have a greater incentive to keep rates low, said Katherine Loughead, a senior policy analyst at the <a href="https://taxfoundation.org/">Tax Foundation</a>, a Washington, D.C. think tank that generally advocates for lower taxes.<br/><br/>Flat taxes also make state revenues more stable and easier to predict, she said.
+When everyone pays income tax at the same rate, lawmakers have a greater incentive to keep rates low, said Katherine Loughead, a senior policy analyst at the <a href="https://taxfoundation.org/">Tax Foundation</a>, a Washington, D.C. think tank that generally advocates for lower taxes.

+Flat taxes also make state revenues more stable and easier to predict, she said.

 Flush with budget surpluses after the pandemic, at least four states moved to <a href="https://taxfoundation.org/blog/flat-tax-state-income-tax-reform/">adopt</a> flat income taxes in 2022, arguing that the changes would spur economic growth.